findtharun/system-deisgn-central/JobScheduler.md

 - get_exec_history(job_id)
 - get_jobs_in_next_5_mins()

- __RPC__ for Internal System
-- Job Dispatching: The job scheduler makes an RPC call to a worker node to dispatch a job for execution.
- - Health Checks (Heart Beats): The scheduler periodically makes RPC calls to worker nodes to check their health status or availability.
-- Status Updates: Workers report job progress or completion status to the scheduler via RPC calls.
-- Job Cancellation: The scheduler sends an RPC request to a worker to stop a job if it needs to be canceled before completion.

 ## Architecture

 - Web Service: The gateway to the scheduling system.
 All RPC calls from the client are handled by one of the RPC servers in this service.